hapr05/generator-scaffold-js/README.md

 Contributions are welcome.
 Your code should:

  - include 100% test coverage
- - follow the code convention (TODO)
+ - follow the code convention (comming soon)

 If you're changing something non-trivial, you may want to submit an issue first.